GMAT Exam Delivered Online Best Practices: How to Test at Home with Confidence

 Your computer microphone, speakers, and video camera all need to be working for the online exam experience.
 Take a moment to test them using this online resource to ensure they’re working as they should.

-We all know that having your camera and audio on can be a real battery drain, so be sure to have a power cord plugged in if you are taking the exam on a laptop.
+We all know that having your camera and audio on can be a real battery drain, so be sure to have a power cord plugged in before you start the exam if you are taking the GMAT on a laptop.

 Confirm that your ID meets the GMAT ID requirements